Robert E. Lee

 In 1859, having returned East to settle the estate of his father-in-law, Lee was dispatched by the War Department to retake the federal arsenal at Harper's Ferry, Virginia, which had been captured by radical abolitionist John Brown and his followers.
 Lee oversaw a detachment of U.S. Marines, who recaptured the arsenal with no loss of life.

 Though the issue of slavery had been a contentious one for decades, the election of Abraham Lincoln in 1860 was the breaking point, leading several Deep South states to secede and form a new country, the Confederate States of America.
-The primarily catalyst for war was slavery and its extension westward, and secondarily the issue of states' rights and a host of economically oppressive federal tariffs and policies benefiting the more populous northern states to the detriment of the agrarian South.
+Others would follow.
+For the South, the primarily catalyst for war was slavery and its extension westward, and secondarily the issue of states' rights and a host of economically oppressive federal tariffs and policies benefiting the more populous northern manufacturing states to the detriment of the agrarian South.
+All of the 11 stats forming the Confederacy, mentioned slavery among the causes of their declarations of secession.
+Lee’s Virginia accused the federal government of “perverting” its powers “not only to the injury of the people of Virginia, but to the oppression of the Southern Slaveholding States.”

 In 1861, Lee was offered the rank of brigadier general in the new army of the Confederacy, but he declined.
 In April of that year, at the recommendation of his former superior, General Scott, Lee was offered command of the Army of the Potomac by President Lincoln.
 He was a top graduate of the United States Military Academy who had proven himself as a warrior during the Mexican–American War, and as an officer for 32 years including his service as Superintendent of the USMA.